datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 5.2  Manager as Agent; General Powers  TC "Section 5.2  Manager as Agent" \\f C \\l "2" .
-The Manager, subject to the limitations of its powers set forth in this Agreement, is an agent of the Company for the purpose of the Company’s business and shall have all rights and powers required or appropriate to the management of the Company’s business, and the actions of the Manager taken in accordance with such powers shall bind the Company.
+The Manager, subject to the limitations of its powers set forth in this Agreement, is an agent of the Company for the purpose of the Company's business and shall have all rights and powers required or appropriate to the management of the Company's business, and the actions of the Manager taken in accordance with such powers shall bind the Company.
 The Manager shall have the power, on behalf of the Company, to do all things necessary or convenient to carry